OfficeDev/office-js-docs/docs/develop/understanding-the-javascript-api-for-office.md

 For more detail about the sequence of events when an add-in is initialized, see [Loading the DOM and runtime environment](../../docs/develop/loading-the-dom-and-runtime-environment.md).

 #### Initialization Reason
-For Take Pane and Content add-ins, Office.initialize provides an additional _reason_ parameter.
+For task pane and content add-ins, Office.initialize provides an additional _reason_ parameter.
 This parameter can be used to determine how an add-in was added to the current document.
 You can use this to provide different logic for when an add-in is first inserted versus when it already existed within the document.

 ```js
 Office.initialize = function (reason) {